jjj11x/stc_rpncalc/README.md

 The keys on the *original* calculator map as follows:

 - `=   `: Enter
+	- acts as RCL when shifted (there is only 1 memory register)
 - `<-  `: Negate (+/-: change sign)
 	- Note: for implementation simplicity, this is a postfix operator.
 	- Pressing this key will immediately terminate digit entry and negate the number.